 Acne is a skin condition that, regardless of its severity, makes a lot of people feel self-conscious.
 After treating and beating acne, a notoriously stubborn skin condition, you might think that your skincare troubles are over.
-What a lot of people don’t realise is that their battle with acne has been taken up by a fresh rival: acne scars.
+People don’t realise that their battle with acne has been taken up by a fresh rival: acne scars.
 How, if at all, do you get rid of acne scars?

 How acne scars form

-There are two main types of acne scarring: the dimpled kind that appears as craterous areas of skin, and post-inflammatory hyperpigmentation.
+There are two main types of acne scarring; the dimpled kind that appears as craterous areas of skin, and post-inflammatory hyperpigmentation.
 Neither are more severe than the other, with thousands of people suffering with acne scarring all over the UK.
-In fact, you don’t even need to have been formally diagnosed with acne or have been on aggressive medication to find that certain spots and blemishes have scarred.
+You don’t even need to have been diagnosed with acne to find that certain spots and blemishes have scarred.

 Skin peels treat both acne scars and post-inflammatory hyperpigmentation, too.
 By applying a skin peel treatment that contains a controlled amount acid in it, we damage and dry out the top layer of skin.
 Skin peels perform what is called a chemical exfoliation, because these dead and dried out skin cells are then shed, and a fresh layer of skin takes their place.
 This not only helps to relevel hyperpigmentation, but it also kick-starts the production of collagen within the skin in a controlled manner.
 Furthermore, this treatment is great for balancing the oil production within the skin and can therefore help protect the skin from future break-outs.